rachel170/tp/docs/UserGuide.md

 1. Enter the List Command into the command bar as per the example.
 ![ListCommand](images/list_init.png)

 1. You should see the newly rendered list of flashcards.
-The mode contains all flashcards currently stored in FlashNotes irrespective of the deck.
+The list contains all flashcards currently stored in FlashNotes irrespective of the deck.
 ![List](images/list_success.png)

 <div markdown="block" class="alert alert-warning">